 - Prospect research Web sites link to multiple online resources to learn about a person's giving potential and interests.

-- Some Funding Information Network locations subscribe to the following databases that can be helpful in prospect research (check your nearest location for availability):
+- Some Candid partner locations subscribe to the following databases that can be helpful in prospect research (check your nearest location for availability):

 - Quick take!
 Learn how to tell your story online in order to connect with potential donors: